 But many companies do offer this service.
 Even better, since warehousing and fulfillment companies have so much experience in this area, they may be able to make recommendations and help you you save money on packaging.

 “However, at Ottawa Logistics, we allow companies to utilize their own custom branded packaging on all orders shipped from our warehouse.
-We routinely help customers by recommending creative custom packaging as well as sourcing packaging at a fraction of the cost.”
+We routinely help customers by recommending creative custom packaging or packaging inserts as well as sourcing packaging at a fraction of the cost.”

 If custom packaging is important to you, make sure you ask potential companies about their options, and willingness to use custom packaging.